tldr-pages/tldr/pages/common/az-account.md

 > Manage Azure subscription information.
 > More information: <https://docs.microsoft.com/cli/azure/account>.

-- Get a list of subscriptions for the logged in account:
+- Print a list of subscriptions for the logged in account:

 `az account list`